 Only in murder and robbery do New York lead.
-Indeed, basing its research partly on the FBI figures, one popular guide ranks Tallahassee as the third most dangerous of the 343 cities it covers-about the same as the two worse cities, New York and Miami.
+Indeed, basing its research partly on the FBI figures, one popular guide ranks Tallahassee as the third most dangerous of the 343 cities it covers-about the same as the two worse cities, New York and Mlami.

-Law-enforcement officials with experience in both Tallahassee and New York scoff at the comparison.
-"I don't believe it," says Robert Young, a retired New York City police officer who now does desk work for the Tallahassee Police Department.
-Gil Claus, his former partner who also works with the police here now, adds that pointing a gun at a suspect is a memorable event for Tallahassee police, whereas he drew his gun "every day" when he worked undercover in New York.
+Law-enforcement officials with experience in both Tallahussee and New York scoff at the comparison.
+"I don't believe " says Robert Young, a retired New York City police officer who now does desk work for the Tallahussee Police Department.
+Gil Claus, his former partner who also works with the police here now, adds that point-ing a gun at a suspect is a memorable event Ing a guidat a subject is a memory able work of a subject is a memory able work of a subject is a memory day" when he worked undercover in New York.
 "I feel much safer here," he adds.
 So how can the fear and the figures diverge so widely?
-The answer appears to be that, for all their seeming authority, crime figures are not crime facts.
+The answer appears to be but if call the according outboards.

+be that, for all their seeming authority, crime figures are not crime facts.

 Skewing the Rates

-A close look at the crime behind the statistics in both Tallahassee and New York shows how seemingly minor factors such as weather, police practices, residents' safety habits and even the presence of students can all skew crime rates up or down.
+A close look at the crime behind the statistics in both Tallahassee and New York shows how seemingly minor factors such as weather, police practices, resi-dents' safety habits and even the presence of students can all skew crime rates up or